udaykumar0515/intellistock-ai-for-good/README.md

 - External API integrations
 - ML models or predictive forecasting
 - Snowflake Marketplace deployment
-- Production-grade error handling or monitoring
+- Advanced error handling or monitoring

-These features are intentionally excluded per the project requirements.
+These features are intentionally excluded as this is a hackathon prototype demonstrating core analytics capabilities.

 ---